2020 Tarlac shooting

 On December 20, 2020, a shooting incident occurred in Paniqui, Tarlac, Philippines, when a police officer, Jonel Nuezca, fatally shot two of his neighbors, Sonia and Frank Gregorio, after a heated argument over an improvised noisemaker (boga).
 The victims' relatives and the perpetrator's underage daughter were present at the scene of the crime and witnessed the incident.
 The incident was caught on camera and went viral on social media, sparking nationwide outrage and reigniting the discussion over police brutality and human rights violations in recent years.

 Background

 According to World Population Review, data from 2020 shows that the Philippines ranked third among the countries with the highest cases of police killings with 3,451 have been recorded after Brazil and Venezuela.
-During the time of his administration, Former President of the Republic of the Philippines, Rodrigo Duterte, has made remarks on ordering the police to shoot-to-kill.
-However Duterte has adamantly denied its correlation to the incident, saying it doesn't mean to "shoot" civilians.

 People involved

 Jonel Nuezca

 Jonel Montales Nuezca (October 17, 1974 – November 30, 2021) was a native of Urdaneta, Pangasinan, but resided in Barangay Cabayaoasan, Paniqui, Tarlac.
 He had been previously charged with two homicide cases and multiple administrative cases.
 Based on a document retrieved from PRO III Chief P/Brig.
 Gen. Val de Leon, Nuezca was also suspended for 10 days from his job from February 19 to 28, 2010.
 In 2013, Nuezca faced an administrative case for grave misconduct, which was later dropped.
 In 2014, a "less serious neglect of duty" case was filed against Nuezca for allegedly refusing to take a drug test.
 He was subsequently suspended for 31 days.
 In 2016, Nuezca was charged with "serious neglect of duty" for allegedly not attending a court hearing as a prosecution witness in a drug case; the case was also dropped and closed.
 Nuezca was later charged with two serious misconduct and homicide cases in May and December 2019, both of which were dismissed due to "lack of substantial evidence".